The Acceptable-Loss Conversation Every SRE Team Must Have

 The framing

-Without this conversation, every failure feels unacceptable; the team chases impossible standards.
+- Without it.
+Every failure feels unacceptable; the team chases impossible standards and burns out.

 Examples